This is a guest post by Angela Auldridge, who is a mom and an advocate for her son who has the SCN2a gene mutation.

 Leah and I have joined forces to host a Color Dash on April 30th in Middletown, MD to raise funds for very promising research efforts.

-For more information on this event, please go to Color Dash for a Cure: Middletown, MD.
+For more information on this event, please go to FamilieSCN2a Color for a Cure 5K in Middletown, MD.

 We are working our way toward correcting the gene mutation and with the momentum of this group we are that much closer to clinical trials which will open the door to a possible cure.